WANIF/xnat-upload-script/README.md

-# xnat-upload-script
+# xnat-scripts

-Upload script for Bruker Paravision files.
-Assumes all files have been exported including DICOM.
+File management scripts for DICOM files created from Paravision (ideally v360.3.4).

 Note: put authentication data (user/password) in the .netrc file (`$HOME/.netrc`) with the following format: